ibm-ecosystem-engineering/envizi-workshop-2024/121-Load-data-using-Universal-Account-Conenctor/readme.md

 Now, Let's populate the template with data for all the locations we created in the previous lab.

-1. Take a copy of the template `Envizi-L4-POX-POC-account-setup-and-data-load-template_17_11_23.xlsx`
+1. Take a copy of the template `53-Envizi-L4-POX-POC-account-setup-and-data-load-template_17_11_23.xlsx`
 2. Rename the file in the format `POCAccountSetupandDataLoad_xxxxx.xlsx`.
-Here xxxxx could be anything.
-You can replace it with your `Prefix-Id`.
+Here xxxxx should be your `Prefix-Id`.
-3. Following the organization hierarchy above, go to to the `Records to load` sheet and add records.
-Fill in values for the columns listed here.
+3. Following the organization hierarchy above, go to the `Records to load` sheet and add records and fill in values for the columns listed here.
    - **Organization** : Enter the `Organization` name obtained as a prerequisite.
    - **Location** : Refer Lab1 organization hierarchy template loaded
    - **Account Style Caption** :  Enter Account style caption as we know how to retrieve account style.